lucaob/RF-SET-Impedance-Matching/README.md

 The script calculation.py performs the calculations by importing the two classes: it finds the best junction area vs distance between neighbouring SQUIDS and calculate the resonance frequency vs distance between neighbouring SQUIDS for two SQUID array lenght.

-Script saves results in text files.
+The script plots a 3D picture of the resonance frequency vs distance between neighbouring SQUIDS vs number of flux quanta and a picture of the resonance frequency vs number of flux quanta for a selected distance between neighbouring SQUIDS.

-NEXT STEP: Add calculation of resonance frequncy vs number of flux quanta.
+Script saves results in a text file.